zdgeier/Jamsync/README.md

 - Mainline - The production history of the project.
 Made up of a series of "commits" that represent good versions of the project.
-- Branch - A workspace for developers to make changes in.
-Developers will make "changes" in their branch and merge into the "mainline" when approved/ready.
+- Workspace - A workspace for developers to make changes in.
+Developers will make "changes" in their workspace and merge into the "mainline" when approved/ready.
-  "Changes" will be tracked while in the branch, but will be squashed into a single "commit" when merged into the mainline.
-Eventually, changes will be able to be synced live between local developer machine and their branch.
+  "Changes" will be tracked while in the workspace, but will be squashed into a single "commit" when merged into the mainline.
+Eventually, changes will be able to be synced live between local developer machine and their workspace.
-- Change - A modification of a branch while developers are working on their project, made by doing a `jam push`.
+- Change - A modification of a workspace while developers are working on their project, made by doing a `jam push`.
-- Commit - A modification of the production version of the project, made by merging in a "branch".
+- Commit - A modification of the production version of the project, made by merging in a "workspace".
-- Merge - Occurs when a branch is squashed and committed to the "mainline".
+- Merge - Occurs when a workspace is squashed and committed to the "mainline".

 ### Limitations